 ## 1 2.70 1.12

 Great!
-Keeping in mind that listcol_df$samp
+Keeping in mind that pull(listcol_df, samp) is a

 list, we can apply mean_and_sd

-function to each element using map
+function to each element using map.

 ## $a